AstralOfficially/Networking-Basics/README.md

 ## Why Subnet at All?

-Keeping everything — wireless devices, IoT gadgets, servers, and user machines — on one flat network is a security risk.
+Keeping everything, wireless devices, IoT gadgets, servers, and user machines — on one flat network is a security risk.
 Subnetting lets you split that single network into isolated segments, each with its own address range.

 ## Step 1: Convert the Subnet Mask to Binary